Malaʻekula

-Malaʻekula (alternatively spelled Malaʻe Kula) is the name given to the royal burial grounds in central Nukuʻalofa in Tonga.
-The monarchs of Tonga and their immediate family (wives, husbands, children) are buried there.
-Extended family members (cousins, nephews, nieces, inlaws) are buried elsewhere, in other chiefly cemeteries.
-Kings from older times (i.e. the Tuʻi Tonga dynasty) are mostly buried in the langi in Muʻa.
+Malaʻekula, alternatively spelled Malaʻe Kula, is the royal burial grounds located in central Nukuʻalofa, Tonga, reserved solely for Tongan monarchs, their spouses and their children.
+Extended family members (such as cousins, nephews, nieces and in-laws) are buried in alternate chiefly cemeteries.
+Royal family members of previous generations (i.e. the Tuʻi Tonga line) were largely interred in the langi in Muʻa.

-Malaʻekula is a short distance south of the royal palace along the Hala Tuʻi, officially known as Kings Road.
-It is named as such because it is the last road every Tongan monarch travels through as they reach their resting place in Malaʻekula.
-This road is also known as the Hala Paini (pine road) because of the Norfolk pines (a royal tree in Tonga) which were planted by Europeans along this road but all have disappeared due to the deep roots reaching the underground seawater.
-The cemetery was established after the death of the first king of modern Tonga, George Tupou I. His tomb is positioned in the middle of the field, such that one can see it there when looking from the palace grounds straight along the Hala Tuʻi.
+Malaʻekula is a short distance south of the royal palace along the Hala Tuʻi, known officially in English as the "Kings Road".
+It is named as such for being the final road every Tongan monarch travels before reaching their final resting place in Malaʻekula.
+The Hala Tuʻ is also known as the Hala Paini ("pine road") for the Norfolk pines (considered royal trees in Tonga) that once lined its flanks; after being planted initially by early Europeans, the trees have all since died due to the underlying seawater beneath the earth.
+Malaʻekula was built following the death of the first king of modern Tonga, George Tupou I. His tomb is located in the very middle of the cemetery, visible from the palace grounds when peering down the Hala Tuʻi.

-The word malaʻe means in Tongan (village)-green, park, playground, etc. but it is also the royal word for cemetery.
-Kula means red.
-It is a reminder of the famous kātoanga kula (red festival) held there in 1885.
-The festival was a fundraising event for Tonga College (whose corporate colour is vermilion red, opened 1882), and everybody was dressed in red that day.
+Malaʻe in Tongan is the royal word for cemetery; kula meaning red.
+It is named in remembrance of the historic kātoanga kula ("red festival") held on the grounds in 1885.
+The festival was a fundraising event for the recently opened Tonga College whose corporate colour is vermilion red, the color every festival attendee wore that day.